-October: Onyx becomes an Amgen subsidiary.
+Onyx is acquired by Amgen and becomes an Amgen Subsidiary.

 Palbociclib receives FDA Breakthrough therapy designation; Pfizer initiates Phase 3 trial of Palbociclib in advanced breast cancer.
 Palbociclib is a Pfizer compound being developed by Pfizer.
 If approved, Onyx will receive an 8% royalty on global net sales.

 Onyx and University of California, San Francisco (UCSF) form Oncology Innovation Alliance, a public-private partnership focusing on the discovery and development of novel cancer therapies.